-- 33. a professional and well-supported education workforce, which is provided with relevant and innovative professional development opportunities - 34. greater resourcing for education staff to effectively teach and support children and young people with diverse needs, including students living with disability or learning difficulties, gifted and talented students, and students at risk - 35. to maintain and improve the remuneration, conditions and career opportunities of all ACT education professionals and to increase the recruitment and retention of a high-quality workforce - 36. a diverse teaching workforce that is reflective of the ACT community.
+- 32. a professional and well-supported education workforce, which is provided with relevant and innovative professional development opportunities - 33. greater resourcing for education staff to effectively teach and support children and young people with diverse needs, including students living with disability or learning difficulties, gifted and talented students, and students at risk - 34. to maintain and improve the remuneration, conditions and career opportunities of all ACT education professionals and to increase the recruitment and retention of a high-quality workforce - 35. a diverse teaching workforce that is reflective of the ACT community. - 36. recognition that principals have a primary role as education-leaders within schools rather than as their school's administrator.